[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 I was told that.
 I see, I was speechless

-So from here on, focus on elements other than the subject and think together about how we can take photos that bring out the best in the subject (the mouse).
+Therefore, from here on,focus on elements other than the subjectand think together about how we can take photos that better bring out the charm of the subject (the mouse).

 Add a story to your photos

-Furthermore, in order to take a photo that brings out the charm of the subject (a mouse), it is necessary not only to highlight the appeal of the mouse itself, but information in the photo that allows the viewer to imagine a future life using this mouse .
+Furthermore, in order to take photos that truly bring out the appeal of the subject (the mouse), it's necessary not only to highlight the mouse's own appeal, butinformation in the photos that allows viewers to imagine what life would be like in the future using this mouse.

 I will summarize it below